Sakitami/trojan-subscription-builder/README.md

 Finally, you will found subscription files in "subscription" directory.

 Before using it, you need to ensure that "password.txt" and "url.txt" exist in its siblings, and write them as required.

 ---

+## Add a user to mysql database

+With this mode, you can add new trojan password.

+---